EnigmaCurry/curlbomb/README.md

     echo "export PATH=/asdf/bin:$PATH" | curlbomb -c source --unwrapped --disable-postback

-Without the --unwrapped option, the client command will not run the 'source' command directly, but instead a bash script with a 'source' inside it.
+Without the --unwrapped option, the client command will not run the source command directly, but instead a bash script with a source inside it.
 This won't work for sourcing environment variables in your shell, so use --unwrapped when you want to use source. --disable-postback prevents the command from being piped back